seapagan/update_repo/README.md

 ```
 Options:
   -c, --color, --no-color    Use colored output (default: true)
+  -d, --dump                 Dump a list of Directories and Git URL's to STDOUT in CSV format
+  -p, --prune=<i>            Number of directory levels to remove from the --dump output.
+                             Only valid when --dump or -d specified (Default: 0)
   -v, --version              Print version and exit
   -h, --help                 Show this message
 ```